thoughtbot/hotwire-example-template/README.md

     Unfortunately, in practice, [conventional wisdom][] suggests that URLs over 2,000 characters are risky.

-In the case of our simple example `<form>`, neither points pose any risk.
+In the case of our example `<form>`, neither points pose significant risk.
+Forms that have more fields than ours, or collect fields with the potential to exceed the 2,000 character limit would benefit from an different submission mechanism.
+More on that later!

 [HTTP specification]: https://tools.ietf.org/html/rfc2616#section-3.2.1
 [conventional wisdom]: https://stackoverflow.com/a/417184